sayanth-ranjith/fast-api-demo/README.md

 Visit `http://localhost:8000` to test the endpoints.

 ## Next Steps
+These are yet to be improved.
+DB config should not be commited probably picked from .env file.
+Auto creation of tables should be enabled so people using this repo do not have the pain to create tables by themselves.

 Once comfortable with FastAPI fundamentals, the next phase is integrating LangChain and LanGraph for building intelligent agentic systems.